 Bring this checklist with you to help the team make sure your child’s goals provide the appropriate support.
 You can view or download a printable version of this checklist by clicking one of the links below.

-Do the goals address academic and social areas your child struggles with because of his issues?
+- Do the goals address academic and social areas your child struggles with because of specific challenges?